 The Windows Update Error 0x80070003 usually appears when the Windows Update tool cannot install an update.
-There’s really no known reason why this error occurs, however, the fixes for this error are relatively easy to perform.
+There’s no known reason why this error occurs.
+However, the fixes for this error are relatively easy to perform.

-The steps to fixing the Windows Update Error 0x80070003 does not need high technical knowledge in computers and can be performed by anyone as long as the methods are followed correctly.
+The steps to fixing the Windows Update Error 0x80070003 do not need high technical knowledge in computers and can be performed by anyone as long as the methods are followed correctly.

-If you encounter any errors when updating, we recommend that you fix them right away.
-New updates may contain new features, fixes for common errors and new security updates.
+If you encounter any errors when updating, we recommend fixing them immediately.
+New updates may contain new features, fixes for common errors, and new security updates.

 Our guide to fixing the Windows Update Error 0x80070003 includes methods and photos of each step.
-You are not required to perform all of the methods, you can perform just one of the methods and check if the error has been fixed.
+You are not required to perform all of the methods; you can perform just one and check if the error has been fixed.

-If the error still persists, then you can move on to the next method until you can confirm that the error has been successfully repaired.
+If the error persists, you can move on to the next method until you can confirm that the error has been successfully repaired.

 Method 1 – Run the Windows Update Troubleshooter Tool

-- In the next window, click “Troubleshoot” and click “Additional Troubleshooters”
+- In the next window, click “Troubleshoot” and “Additional Troubleshooters.”

-- In the next window, click “Windows Update” and click “Run the Troubleshooter”
+- In the next window, click “Windows Update” and “Run the Troubleshooter.”

 - Allow the troubleshooter complete scanning.
-You will then see a list of results including errors that has been fixed.
+You will then see a list of results, including errors that have been fixed.

 Second Method – Manually Install Updates (for multiple Windows Update errors)

-Sometimes you may experience this error when the file is not correctly being downloaded.
-By simply downloading other updates manually.
+Sometimes you may experience this error when the file is not correctly downloaded by simply downloading other updates manually.

-- Check out the System Type that your computer runs on by holding down “Windows Key + Pause Break”.
+- Check out the System Type your computer runs on by holding down “Windows Key + Pause Break.”
 This will bring up your Operating System type.

 - Find the file that is appropriate for your system.
-Take note that x64 based systems means it is for 64-bit OS and x86 based system are for 32-bit OS.
+Please note that x64-based systems mean is for 64-bit OS, and x86-based systems are for 32-bit OS.

 Third Method – Temporarily Deactivate Windows Defender

-- Access your Windows Defender by clicking on the Windows button and type in “Windows Security”.
+- Access your Windows Defender by clicking on the Windows button and typing in “Windows Security.”
 Press “enter” on your keyboard or click “open” below the Windows Security icon.

-- In the Windows Security homepage, click on “Virus & Threat Protection”
+- On the Windows Security homepage, click “Virus & Threat Protection.”

 - Once you get to the next window, click on “Manage Settings” under “Virus & Threat Protection Settings” and turn off the following options: